Elevenlabs AudioNative Player

 The limit of impressions per user works differently depending on the type of campaign.

-Campaigns on google ads network
+Campaigns on Google Ads network

 Setting the frequency is not mandatory.
 We can choose the number of ad impressions in the context of a day, week or month.
 You can rewrite this value to individual ads, ad groups or campaigns.
-In ad network campaigns, only displays that were visible are included in the limit of impressions per user.
+In ad network campaigns, only visible displays are included in the limit of impressions per user.
 Visible displays are those in which the user has seen the ad on the screen for at least 50% of no less than 1 second in the case of display ads.

 video campaigns